spkenv/spk/README.md

 ```

 ### Bootstrapping

+> [!WARNING]
+> The existing bootstrapping setup was developed for CentOS 7 and may need
+> updates as we transition to el9 distributions.

 In a new environment, it can be helpful to build all of the core packages whose recipes ship with SPK.
 A script has been provided which runs through all of the builds for these packages in the right order.